 As we age, we try to keep up with upcoming doctor appointments, take our medications on time, and eat healthy.
 But with age comes many changes to your body, and that includes changes to your heart.
 Aging can cause changes in both your heart and blood vessels, and those 65 and older are much more likely to suffer a heart attack, stroke, or coronary heart disease (commonly called heart disease) and heart failure.

 Here are some things that can change your heart with age, and some ways you can help prevent them or stop them from progressing further.

 How the heart changes with age

-- With increasing age, people become more sensitive to salt, which may cause an increase in blood pressure and/or ankle or foot swelling (edema).
+- People become more sensitive to salt intake overtime.
+This may cause an increase in blood pressure and/or ankle or foot swelling, also called edema.

 About The GreenFields Continuing Care Community